Common Grammar Mistakes: "Than" and "Then," With Pronunciation Exercise and Video

 American English can be a difficult language to learn and use, and this is true of American-born residents as well as of international people who have come to our country.
 English grammar can be tricky to learn, especially when one cannot pronounce the words "then" and "than" differently.

 Because of hearing, listening, or speaking problems, many people misuse and substitute the words "then" and "than" for each other, even feeling that they sound exactly alike.
 However, these are two entirely different words:

-THAN is related to the concept of comparison (comparing two things, people, or ideas).
+- THAN is related to the concept of comparison, as in comparing two things, people, or ideas.

-Other times, the problem is that young students have not been able to hear the difference between the sounds of the "e" and the "a" and therefore use the wrong letter when they grow up.
-Some of these individuals also pronounce both words the same way.
-Sometimes the sound that comes out is a cross between THAN and THEN and no one can tell which word was said - the sentence is understood form the context of the words around THAN or THEN.
+Sometimes the sound that comes out is a cross between THAN and THEN and no one can tell which word was said.
+Then, the sentence is understood from the context of the words around THAN or THEN.
 This could be done purposely to avoid someone correcting the speaker's grammar, or it could be only a habit.

 THAN is comparing at least 2 things or ideas:

 - "I can do anything better than you can.
 I can do anything better than you." - From the musical "Annie Get Your Gun."

 - Not now, but I can do it then.
 (THEN = at that point, at a later time in the future).

 - I paid the bill, but then found out I forgot to pay the extra surcharge.
 (THEN = a future time)

 - Go to the corner and then turn right and you will find the post office.
 (THEN = next).